Staci082/Portfolio/README.md

 In these I make use of front and back-end skills.

-These projects are always being updated, so don't hesitate to come back after a bit and check out my new additions!
+These projects are always being updated, so don't hesitate to come back after a bit and check out the new additions!